 The chastity belt: thick, iron underwear fastened with a sturdy padlock, impenetrable without a key.
 But what about chafing?
 Peeing?
 That time of the month?
 (Yes, women had alternatives before tampons, but still).
-The whole thing sounds like one of those grotesque, painful torture devices.
-Were chastity belts ever used?
+The whole thing sounds like one of those grotesque, painful devices used for punishment.
+Were chastity belts ever really used?

-For centuries, the chastity belt was a myth used to tease insecure husbands and joke about lustful women.
-That is, until the Victorians grabbed hold of the concept.
+For centuries, the chastity belt was a myth used to tease insecure husbands and joke about lustful women – that is until the Victorians grabbed hold of the concept.
 Were chastity belts real?
-It turns out the ones shown in museums were Victorian forgeries – which isn't surprising, considering the Victorian obsession with sex.
+It turns out those famously showcased in museums were Victorian forgeries – which isn't surprising, considering the Victorian obsession with copulation.

 Did The Crusaders Really Lock Up Their Wives With Chastity Belts?
 Spoiler: No

-The myth of the chastity belt claims that they date back to the 1100s, when anxious Crusaders locked up their wives before they rode off to the Holy Lands.
-Women’s sexual appetites were legendary, and no husband could expect his wife to remain faithful for years, so the knights only had one choice – a sturdy, iron chastity belt.
+The myth of the chastity belt claims that it dates back to the 1100s, when anxious Crusaders "locked up" their wives before they rode off to the Holy Lands.
+Women’s sexual appetites were legendary, and no husband could expect his wife to remain faithful for years, so the knights felt they only had one choice – a sturdy, iron chastity belt.

 The First Drawing Of A Chastity Belt Called It A Joke

 In 1405, Konrad Kyeser wrote Bellifortis, a book about military technology, catapults, and interrogation devices.
 He also snuck in a drawing of a chastity belt.
 The chastity belt might seem out of place – but Kyeser’s book also included fart jokes, a fanciful elevator, and invisibility devices.